 - International driving permit governed by the 1968 Vienna Convention on Road Traffic: lasts for three years (or until your driving licence expires, if that’s earlier).
 It would be needed in all the other EU countries, plus Norway and Switzerland.

 You can currently get both international driving permits from your Post Office.
-The driving permit needed for most of the EU (governed by the 1968 convention) will be post dated to start from March 29th.

 Car insurance in the EU